-In the late 70’s and early 80’s Rebecca Alston became pre-occupied with solar design and alternative energy.
+In her earlier career, Rebecca Alston became pre-occupied with alternative energy.
 She realized that we have positive energy options and how oil was having a negative effect on the environment and the toll it takes on human life through wars.

 Her most recent piece, Oil Wars, which is the sister piece to In Search of Wonder, takes a more in-depth look into the issues that surround the oil wars the world faces.